Skip to main content

 ],

-Will return make the presenter replace the foo with value bar with the hash { "label": "Bar the bar", "value": "bar" }.
+Will make the search result presenter replace values of bar with the hash { "label": "Bar the bar", "value": "bar" }.
 This can be used when displaying the search results.
+For example, finder frontend depends on this behaviour to display readable labels in search result metadata.

 Even though we have different schemas for different "elasticsearch document types", in practice elasticsearch only knows about one "type": which is the union of all the schemas.
 This is because Elasticsearch 6 does not allow multiple types in the same index.